All rights and affiliation reserved solely to Kazuki Takahashi. I claim no proprietorship to Yu-Gi-Oh.

 Get over here.
 Stop eluding me!

-"Why are you being unusually hard?"
-A soft voice called out from behind.
+"Why so unusually hard?"
+A voice called out from behind.

 Kaiba clenched his teeth.